stanford-cs248/shading/README.md

 ![Spheres starter image](misc/step0.png?raw=true)

 __IMPORTANT__: If you see a black screen it means your GL environment is not working correctly.
 Please reach out to course staff for help on getting it set up!
-Be prepared to provide the console error logs.
+Be prepared to provide us with the console error logs.

 __What you need to do:__

-Notice that mouse scroll, left/right click-drag does nothing.
-This is because the world2cam transformation matrix is stubbed out in `Scene::createWorldToCameraMatrix`.
+Notice that when you run `render`, mouse controls like scrolling to rotate the camera or, left/right click-drag do nothing.
+This is because the starter code does not correctly implement the world space-to-camera space transformation.
+See the `world2cam` transformation matrix that is stubbed out in `Scene::createWorldToCameraMatrix`.
 Your task is to derive the correct matrix to enable interactive inspection of the scene.

 A correct implementation will yield the following view, and allow interactive inspection with the mouse!

 ![Correct World2Cam Transform](misc/step1.png?raw=true)

 ### Part 2: Implementing Phong Reflectance